vmware-tanzu/cartographer/CONTRIBUTING.md

 Use: Status.Conditions (primary form of user comms), Log.Info, and return nil or a handled error (will not retry-with-backoff)
 - a message that we consider recoverable with a retry: "something is not ready yet".
 Use: Status.Conditions, Log.Info and return nil or a handled error (will not retry-with-backoff)

-Log.V(logger.DEBUG).Info is not necessarily tied to errors, but is there to provide noisy context for debugging.

 ## Contribution workflow